vetrek/SmartNet/README.md

 **NetworkConfiguration** is used to define defaults settings that are going to be used in every call.

-If the Endpoint is initialized with "***useEndpointHeaderOnly: true***" the NetworkConfiguration headers are going to be ignored.
+If the Endpoint is initialized with "***useEndpointHeaderOnly: true***" the NetworkConfiguration headers will be ignored.

 Base
 ```swift